 A high pitch will indicate youth and will often fail to project an authoritative image.
 However, a low pitch will sound harsh, especially when it’s over the phone.
 A good call handler needs to find that middle ground and vary their inflection to sound natural and interested.
 A monotonous voice will make someone come across as unenthusiastic and bored.

-Controlling all of these factors and smiling guarantees a positive tone on the telephone and greatly improves your company’s customer service skills and results.
+Controlling all of these factors and smiling guarantees a positive tone on the telephone and greatly improves your company’s customer services skills and results.

 Message Direct discuss the merits of customer service and why it matters because the initial contact a customer makes with a company is imperative to customer satisfaction and future sales.